RuiAAPeres/iOSArchitecture/README.md

 **1.2**

-An object of type `id <RPSportsBoundaryProtocol>` can now the be inject into the `UIViewController`.
+An object of type `id <RPSportsBoundaryProtocol>` can now the be injected into the `RPSportsFeedViewController` (you can see this as he complies to the `RPDataSourceManagerInjection` protocol).
 By default it will be used `RPDataSourceManager`.
 This is specially useful for Unit Testing, as you can inject a mock one.
-I also added an example of how to do it on the test suite.
+I also added an example of how to do it on the test suite (check the `RPSportsFeedViewControllerTesting.m` and `RPMockDataSourceManager`).
 The `RPDataSourceManager` is now used as an object, as well, versus a class (as it previously was).

 **1.1**